Grade Level: 4 (3-5)

 Lesson Summary Assessment

 Energy Identifier: Bring to class examples or images of the following objects.
-Have students identify the type of energy that is related to each item.
+Have students identify the type of energy that is related to each item and the energy transfer that occurs.
 You could set up stations around the room or turn it into a game in which the students earn points for each type of energy correctly identified.

 - Fan (Answer: Uses electrical energy; produces kinetic energy.)